just-noticeable/damroo/a-closer-look-at-cghs.md

   </li>

   <li>
-	decides through which retail channel and commercial partner, i.e. the <i>CGHS Empanelled Hospitals,</i> each "selectively qualified" Consumer in India can receive healthcare insurance credit from that retail channel and commercial partner,
+	decides through which retail channel and commercial partner, each "selectively qualified" Consumer in India can receive healthcare insurance credit, from its retail channel and commercial partners called, <i>CGHS Empanelled Hospitals,</i>
   </li>

   <li>